Vienna: Cinema

 Films set in Vienna include Amadeus, Before Sunrise, The Third Man, The Living Daylights and Mission: Impossible – Rogue Nation.

 Notable actors born in the city include Hedy Lamarr, Christoph Waltz, Christiane Hörbiger, Eric Pohlmann, Boris Kodjoe, Christine Buchegger, Senta Berger, and Christine Ostermayer.
 Many filmmakers, such as Michael Haneke and Fritz Lang, were born in Vienna.
 Billy Wilder and Otto Preminger also lived in the city, with Preminger studying and beginning his career there.

 Vienna's cinemas include the Apollo Kino and Cineplexx Donauzentrum and many English language cinemas, including the Haydn Kino, Artis International and the Burg Kino, which screens The Third Man, a 1949 film set in Vienna, three times a week.

-Every October since 1960, the city has staged the Viennale, an international film festival which screens several different genres of films and many premieres.
+Every October since 1960, the city has hosted the Viennale, an international film festival that screens a wide range of genres of films and hosts many premieres.